eduardstan/al-folio/_posts/2020-09-18-temporal-logics.md

 </div>

 <div class="caption">
-    Representation of the presented logics.
+    Representation of the presented logics in terms of expressive power and computational power marking the decidability border.
 </div>

 ## Conclusions

 In this presentation, we have made a journey through some of the (classical and non-classical) logics used in Artificial Intelligence focusing on their SAT problem.
 Some of these logics are well-known in the literature (e.g., $\mathsf{PL}$, $\mathsf{LTL}$), but others, such as $\mathsf{HS}$, are less studied.
 One of the goals of this presentation was to give a quick overview of some of these logics without going to deep with the mathematical details.

 The satisfiability problem of logics is among the most studied problems in theoretical computer science.
-Another well-studied problem is the *Model Checking* (MC, for short) problem and a great effort has been made in the last decades in addressing such problem, which is beyond the scope of this presentation.
-The reader can refer to <d-cite key="Clarke:2000:MC:332656"></d-cite> for a systematic and organic presentation of the MC problem.
+Another well-studied problem is the *Model Checking*<d-cite key="Clarke:2000:MC:332656"></d-cite> (MC, for short) problem and a great effort has been made in the last decades in addressing such problem, but the study of such problem is beyond the scope of this presentation.